awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.ec2.md

 For more information about Amazon EC2 instance families and types, see [Instance Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) in the *Amazon Elastic Compute Cloud User Guide*\.

 When you enable Spot Instance requests for your environment, this configuration page shows a list of **Instance types** instead of a single setting\.
 You can select one or more instance types for your Spot Instances\.
-For details, see [Spot Instance Support](using-features.managing.as.md#environments-cfg-autoscaling-spot)\.
+For details, see [Spot instance Support](using-features.managing.as.md#environments-cfg-autoscaling-spot)\.

 #### AMI ID<a name="using-features.managing.ec2.customami"></a>